All Episodes

 You know what I'm saying?

-Howard, as you know only too well, it doesn't work that way.
+Howard, as you know, only too well, it doesn't work that way.

-It doesn't really I'll tell you who it works that way for.
+I'll tell you who it works that way for.

-It works the way for the actors.
+It works that way for the actors.

 Don't tell me it doesn't work.

-Yes, told us stories about his day in the movies.
+John Frankenheimer, you know, the great director, told us stories about his day in the movies.

-We were born.
+We were born too long.

-We're way too late.
+Way too late.

-These guys I assume.
+I assume.

-But these these guys, this this this round, nothing.
+But these guys, this round, nothing.

 Really?